SeanQO/delivery_manager/README.md

 - Client is added in a correct position (Not adding and sorting) following the lastname/name sorting order. [add client method](src\model\Manager.java)
 ### Added
 - Option nine, allows to search efficiently a client by a given name. [added option in ui menu](src\ui\Menu.java) / [search client method in model manager](src\model\Manager.java)
+- Option ten, shows a list of all the registered/imported restaurants sorted by name using comparable, and sorting with bouble sorting method. [sort restaurant method](src\model\Manager.java)
+- Option eleven, Shows a list of all the registered/imported clients sorted by phone number using comparable, and sorting with selection sorting method.[sort clients by phone number](src\model\Manager.java)